- How We Help

 Aires remains responsible for the handling of personal Information by those affiliates and third parties as provided in the EU-U.S. Privacy Shield Framework and Swiss-U.S. Privacy Shield Framework Principles, including the Supplemental Principles.

 The liability of Aires for any damages suffered by a customer or his or her family shall be limited to actual, direct, out-of-pocket expenses.
 In no event shall Aires or its partner be liable for prospective profits, special damages, incidental damages, or indirect or consequential damages in connection herewith or with respect to operations hereto, whether in tort, contract, or otherwise.
-Aires shall not be liable for acts of omissions of licensed professionals who have been retained in the course of providing services.
+Aires shall not be liable for acts of omissions of licensed professionals who have been retained while providing services.
 The customer shall look solely to the licensed professional in question for recourse.

 A "cookie" is a small file containing information that is placed on a user’s computer by a web server.
 Typically, these files are used to enhance the user’s experience of the site, to help users move between pages in a database, or to customize information for a user.